JS-LinuxInfra/Python/README.md

 9. `advanced_modify_2d_list.py`

 Modify 2D list via both insertion and removal of elements in customer data list, then print the updated list.

+### String

+1. string_slice.py

+Creates two variables, slices a beginning range, prints the output, slices a range in the middle of a string, and prints this output to the terminal.

 ## Code